achorg/ach2025-website/en/cfp.md

 * Resource creation, curation, and engagement
 * Use of digital technologies to write, publish, and review scholarship

+#### Call for Proposals for ACH 2025 Special Session

+The field of Digital Humanities has always contended with questions of DHFailure, Project Sustainability, and challenges when Sunsetting a digital project.
+These issues have become institutional challenges at a larger scale in this current moment.

+ACH25 recognizes the urgency of the moment and as an evolving part of the CFP, we are inviting scholars from all fields to submit, under the Creative Submission category, wide-ranging presentations that reflect on research and teaching projects that have been affected by contemporary geopolitics.

+Please add in Conftool a Remark to Conference Organizers that highlights your proposal is intended for this Special Session.

 ### Conference Submission Types and Languages

 Papers and Panels will be presented through a video conferencing system; Creative Submissions may be presented through a video conferencing system or through Work Adventure.